zyedidia/micro/runtime/help/colors.md

 True color requires your terminal to support it.
 This means that the environment variable `COLORTERM` should have the value `truecolor`, `24bit`, or `24-bit`.
+In case the currently used terminal doesn't "support" true color within the mentioned `COLORTERM` then the usage can be forced by setting the option `truecolor` to `on` or leave it `auto` and set the environment variable `MICRO_TRUECOLOR` to 1.
-In addition, to enable true color in micro, the environment variable `MICRO_TRUECOLOR` must be set to 1.
-Note that you have to create and set this variable yourself.
+Note that you have to create and set this environment variable yourself.

 * `solarized-tc`: this is the solarized colorscheme for true color.
 * `atom-dark`: this colorscheme is based off of Atom's "dark" colorscheme.